Mimar Sinan: Mid-1550s to 1570: qualification stage

 The next Grand Vizier, Rüstem Pasha gave Sinan several more commissions.
 In 1550 he built a large inn (han) in the Galata district of Istanbul.
 About ten years later he built another han in Edirne, and between 1544 and 1561 the Taṣ Han at Erzurum.
 He designed a caravanserai in Eregli and an octagonal madrasah in Constantinople.

 Between 1553 and 1555, Sinan built the Sinan Pasha Mosque at Beşiktaş, a smaller version of the Üç Şerefeli Mosque at Edirne, for the Grand Admiral Sinan Pasha.
 This proves again that Sinan had thoroughly studied the work of other architects, especially since he was responsible for the upkeep of these buildings.
 He copied the old form, pondered over the weaknesses in the construction and tried to solve this with his own solution.
 In 1554, Sinan used the form of the Sinan Pasha mosque again for the construction of the mosque for the next Grand Vizier Kara Ahmet Pasha in Constantinople, his first hexagonal mosque.
 By using a hexagonal plan, Sinan could reduce the side domes to half-domes and set them in the corners at an angle of 45 degrees.
 Clearly, Sinan must have appreciated this form, since he repeated it later in mosques such as the Sokollu Mehmed Pasha Mosque at Kadırga and the Atik Valide Mosque at Üsküdar.

 In 1556, Sinan built the Haseki Hürrem Sultan Hamamı, replacing the antique Baths of Zeuxippus, which are still standing close to the Hagia Sophia.
 This would become one of the most beautiful hamams he ever constructed.

 In 1559, he built the Cafer Ağa madrasah below the forecourt of the Hagia Sophia.
-In the same year he began the construction of a small mosque for Iskender Pasha at Kanlıka, beside the Bosphorus.
+In the same year he began the construction of a small mosque for Iskender Pasha at Kanlıca, beside the Bosphorus.
 This was one of the many minor and routine commissions the office of Sinan received over the years.